ChthonVII/gwdirectsongremix/README.md

      - Pick a zone/area that doesn't have complete research in [observations.md](https://github.com/ChthonVII/gwdirectsongremix/blob/main/observations.md).
      - To determine which tokens are used for a given zone, visit that zone and take notes as the robot voice announces the tokens.
 Stick around awhile to make sure you don't miss any.
      - To determine the vanilla soundtrack, edit `GuildWars.ds` to replace one robot voice track with `*` and see what plays in its place.
 Visit multiple areas to make sure to catch inconsistent use of tokens, like `outrura`.
 Let the song play all the way through and loop in case it's actually a playlist rather than a single song.
+     - Open a github issue reporting your results.
+Or make a pull request editing [observations.md](https://github.com/ChthonVII/gwdirectsongremix/blob/main/observations.md).
+     - Some areas where help would really be appreciated:
+         - Pre-Searing.
+I don't have a perma pre character.
+If you do, please help with the research.
+         - PvP zones.
+A lot of PvP arenas have no activity and will require coordinated syncing by multiple people to gather data.
+         - Explorables with no town access.
+Hiking out to zones like Dreadnaught's Drift to be totally *sure* it doesn't have a custom soundtrack is time consuming.
 3. **Final Testing**: Did it work?
      - Pick a zone that's supposed to be complete and see if the changes are working in-game as expected.